sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/122_Using_React_Context_API.md

 ### How
 The 3 steps when using the Context API, obviously (logically), are:
 1. **Create** the context.
 This is done in a standalone file.
 2. **Provide** the context at the appropriate place (component).
 It's made available to all descendents of the selected root component.
+Remember to **specify** the context value (object) at this stage.
 3. **Consume** the context.
 Of course in a descendent.

 There are two ways of consuming Context: